 Watch for signs of allergic reaction for at least 30 minutes after your injection.

-Call your doctor at once if you have serious side effects such as:
+Call your doctor at once if you have:

-- slow heart rate, weak pulse, fainting, slow breathing (breathing may stop);
+- slow heart rate, weak pulse, slow breathing; or

-Less serious side effects may include:
+Common side effects may include:

 - diarrhea, constipation;